Founder, Executive Director

 Story Coach / Outreach Associate

 Sarai Johnson is a 2014 graduate of Howard University, where she earned a BA in Print/Online Journalism and minored in English.
-She is currently an MA candidate in Literature at American University and teaches College Writing 100.
+She also holds an MA in Literature from American University and teaches College Writing there.
 Sarai has worked for several newspapers and magazines including The Indianapolis Star, DC Modern Luxury, and the Alexandria Gazette.
 She loves writing creative nonfiction and fiction, and reading everything.
 Her favorite authors are Haruki Murakami, Lorraine Hansberry and the writers who work with Shout Mouse.

 Greg Langen is a reader, a writer, and community member.
 Prior to joining Shout Mouse Press Greg has worked for multiple community-centered literary organizations, including the PEN/Faulkner Foundation, where he served as Director for their Writers in Schools program, and the Odyssey Project, where he served as a college humanities instructor for adults in Chicago living below the poverty line.
 He also worked as a Senior Editor for Colloquium Magazine in Chicago, IL and has written for numerous magazines and newspaper publications.
 Greg earned a BA in English and History from the University of Wisconsin-Madison and a MA in American literature from the University of Chicago.
 He is currently reading The Need for Roots by Simone Weil and Our Lives Matter: The Ballou Story Project, Vol. 2.